Depp v News Group Newspapers Ltd: Domestic violence activists and legal experts

-Several UK-based domestic violence charities and legal experts gave statements that found the verdict to be a positive outcome for victims of domestic violence and free speech.
+Several UK-based domestic violence charities and legal experts gave statements that found the verdict to be a positive outcome for victims of domestic violence and for free speech.
 Lisa King of Refuge said, "This is an important ruling and one which we hope sends a very powerful message: every single survivor of domestic abuse should be listened to and should be heard. ...
 What we have seen today is that power, fame and financial resources cannot be used to silence women.
 That is a welcome message for survivors of domestic abuse around the world.
 We stand in solidarity with Amber Heard, who has shown immense bravery in speaking up and speaking out".
 Harriet Wistrich, the founder of the Centre for Women's Justice, stated that "So many women who have tried to speak out or share their experiences are being threatened with libel actions.
 This is a really helpful judgment and will serve as a warning to men who think they can silence those who speak out about their abuse."
 Sarah Harding, a partner specialising in family law at Hodge Jones & Allen, said: "It is hoped that this case will encourage other victims of domestic violence to come forward and seek the protection that they need.
 In addition to the Me Too movement and the domestic abuse bill ... this case will highlight that the courts do listen, regardless of wealth or stature."
 Caroline Kean, a partner at the London law firm Wiggin LLP, called the verdict "a heartening and just decision which serves as a reminder that British libel laws are not there to curtail free speech and the media's right to publish on stories of global interest."